DominikPiskorz/simple-gcv-ocr-script/README.md

 # Simple GCV OCR Script
 Basic Scala script for sending image requests to Google's CloudVision OCR REST API.
 Creates an output file with the response from GCV containing all of the document texts with locations.

 Sends images either from local files or urls.
-Currently support only jpgs and pngs, you'll need to convert your pdf to multiple jpgs if you want to send it.
+Currently support only jpgs and pngs, if you want to send your pdf using this script you'll need to convert it to multiple jpgs.

 ## What you need